mridulk97/phylonn/README.md

 * **per_phylo_level** : whether to generate species level histograms only, or higher ancestral levels as well.
 * **visualize_histograms**: whether to save the calculated histograms as images or just calculate them and save them as pkl files.

-For this, and most other scripts, the analysis (e.g., images, JSON files, etc.) will be save under the same path as the model's directory.
+For this, and most other scripts, the analysis (e.g., images, JSON files, etc.) is saved under the same path as the model's directory.

 ## Calculating histogram JS-divergence matrices
 Use the following script: